awhippet/datasciencecoursera/README.md

 # datasciencecoursera
 Repo for data science toolbox coursera projects and coursework
+I like :beer:, and :pizza: